Dreaming of Canada? We got the perfect Canada Bucket list Challenge for you to get started!

 It is great for whale watching with the family, during the summer months from June to October.
 Often regarded as the best spot in the world to see the endangered Northern Right Whale, you will also sight various species of dolphins and Humpback Whales.

 Opt for a boat tour to get a guided experience.
 There are a number of boat tour companies to choose from to ensure you get the best views.

 NEWFOUNDLAND & LABRADOR

-Kayak With Icebergs in Newfoundland
+Kayak with icebergs in Newfoundland

-Most popular places to spot icebergs from the shore or tour boats include – Twillingate, Fogo Island, St. Lewis, Battle Harbour, Red Bay, Point Amour, St. Anthony, La Scie, Change Islands, Bonavista, St. John’s / Cape Spear, and Bay Bulls / Witless Bay.
+Most popular places to spot icebergs from the shore or on tour boats include – Twillingate, Fogo Island, St. Lewis, Battle Harbour, Red Bay, Point Amour, St. Anthony, La Scie, Change Islands, Bonavista, St. John’s / Cape Spear, and Bay Bulls / Witless Bay.